Skip to content

 The real issue: We expect our plans to work as written.
 They won’t.
 There is not necessarily a problem with our written plans when they don’t work; rewriting them isn’t the solution, picking up where we left off the best we can is the best solution.

-Pro: There is no paper telling you what to do when you’re just flying by the seat of your pants.
+We give up the schedules and routines when we feel out of control.
+When there is no paper telling you what to do when you’re just flying by the seat of your pants.

 Con: You waste time or do less important work first because you don’t know what is best to do next.